 Mary shared the Spring training schedule.
 Dave shared faculty training page with the dynamic training calendar.
 Dave solicited new topics or suggestions on topics that could be addressed.

-CE Cidilabs DesignPLUS Presentation
+CE Cidilabs DesignPLUS Presentation by Ingrid Greenberg

 DesignPlus gives students better courses by improving the quality, consistency and accessibility of course content while enabling instructional designers and instructors to do more in less time.
-Our goal to Pilot software in Spring 2021.
+CE’s goal to Pilot software in Spring 2021.
 During CE flex week, Cidilabs founder did a 45-minute workshop.
 With just a few clicks the software really enhances looks and more interesting layout.
 More easy to look at for our learners.
 It is a huge time savers and is huge time saver on accessibility.
 Ingrid is working with Deans and VPIs for funding.
 Katie says tool is not turned on for everybody, but turned on for specific designers that design for others.
 CE is going to open it up for all to use.
-This spring they will have 45 power users that will take advantage of this.

-The pilot for initial training and flipping switch Is $4,990. https://cidilabs.com/landing/design-tools/
+This spring CCE will have 45 power users that will take advantage of the software.
+The pilot for initial training and use Is $4,990. https://cidilabs.com/landing/design-tools/

 .